luiswirth/bsc-thesis/src/matter.typ

     └── vtk.rs
 ```

+= Exterior Algebra & Lexicographical Basis Representation

+== Exterior Algebra as Generalization of Vector Algebra

+Multivectors

+// Section with most math compared to code
 = Exterior Calculus of Differential Forms

+== Exterior Calculus as Generalization of Vector Calculus

 FEEC makes use of Exterior Calculus and Differential Forms.
 To develop
 these notions a good starting point is exterior algebra.